grpc/grpc.io/content/en/docs/guides/keepalive.md

   Some languages may provide additional options, please refer to language examples and additional resource for more details.
 {{% /alert %}}

+### TCP User Timeout

+Linux provides a TCP_USER_TIMEOUT socket option that fails a connection when _any_ sent packet fails to receive a TCP acknowledgement before the timeout. gRPC implementations may enable TCP_USER_TIMEOUT (or equivalent on another platform) automatically when keepalive is enabled, and use the same KEEPALIVE_TIMEOUT for TCP_USER_TIMEOUT.
+This has the advantage of monitoring the connection more often, with no additional networking cost nor configuration.

+If a TCP load balancer is used, then TCP_USER_TIMEOUT will only monitor the connection between gRPC and the load balancer.
+The regular keepalive PINGs, however, are propagated through TCP load balancers, so they can detect broken connections "hidden" by the TCP load balancer from TCP_USER_TIMEOUT.

 ### Language guides and examples

 | Language | Example          | Documentation          |